Site icon Narcissistic Abuse Rehab

 The Cycle of Narcissistic Abuse: What it is, Stages, Signs and Recovery

-The cycle of narcissistic abuse is a pattern of harmful behaviors used by one person to manipulate and exploit another.
-It usually consists of a four-stage pattern: idealization, devaluation, discard, and hoover.
-Psychiatrist and psychoanalyst Dr. Thomas Franklin, MD shares his expertise on this topic.
-He is a member of the Group for the Advancement of Psychiatry, the American College of Psychiatrists, and the faculty of the University of Maryland School of Medicine.
+To understand how this pattern works—and why it can be so difficult to escape—psychiatrist and psychoanalyst Dr. Thomas Franklin, MD shares his clinical perspective.
+Dr. Franklin is a member of the Group for the Advancement of Psychiatry and the American College of Psychiatrists, and serves on the faculty of the University of Maryland School of Medicine.

 This article discusses: